timschreiber/YamORM/README.markdown

 * If POCO has a property that is just "Id" or the POCO type name concatenated with "Id," then that is assumed to be the Key property for the object.
 No database generation is assumed.
 * If the property names are the same as the column names, then they will be mapped automatically.

+With those rules in mind, the code required to configure the DatabaseFactory is quite a bit smaller:

     IDatabaseFactory factory = DatabaseFactory.Instance
         .Connection("ConnectionStringName")